DJCoombes/Cookbook/docs/Soup/Tomato Soup.md

 - 4 cloves garlic
 - Salt and pepper to taste

+!!! note
+    Using a soup maker is a great way to make this soup and requires a lot less effort.
+If you don't have one, you can use a blender or an immersion blender.

 ### Instructions

 1. Start by dicing your tomatoes and onion and mincing your garlic cloves.